top of page

 Prepare lots of questions

 There will typically be an opportunity to ask questions during an interview.
-Hopefully throughout, allow a good two-way street of communication, or otherwise towards the end.
-This is an opportunity for you to take.
+Hopefully, throughout, allow a good two-way street of communication, or otherwise towards the end.
+This is an opportunity for you to take advantage of it.

 The quality of your questions can differentiate you from an otherwise similar candidate.
-Questions that show you have done your research are great, and in general open questions that demonstrate your understanding or prove your interest going to foster a positive response and often further discussion.
+Questions that show you have done your research are great, and in general, open questions that demonstrate your understanding or prove your interest are going to foster a positive response and often further discussion.

 Questions that can be seen as suspicious, negative, or just hard to answer will make for a negative atmosphere that ends up reflecting badly.